 In March 2024, the Company entered into warrant amendment agreements with holders of 100% of the private placement warrants issued in November 2023 and holders of 97% of the private placement warrants issued in the February 2024 SPA to amend the aforementioned terms in the private placement warrants.
 As a result, 354,693 of the November 2023 and February 2024 SPA private placement warrants, as amended, were no longer precluded from being considered indexed to the Company's stock in accordance with ASC 815.
-The Company reclassified \$0.8 million of the amended private placement warrants, as equity, in the Company's condensed statements of stockholders' equity/deficit for the six months ended June 30, 2024, based on the guidance provided under ASC 815-40.
-The private placement warrants, as amended, were marked to fair value on the amendment date resulting in a gain on change in fair value of warrant liabilities of \$0.36 million in the Company's condensed statements of operations and comprehensive loss for the six months ended June 30, 2024.
+The Company reclassified \$0.8 million of the amended private placement warrants, as equity, in the Company's condensed statements of stockholders' equity/deficit for the nine months ended September 30, 2024, based on the guidance provided under ASC 815-40.
+The private placement warrants, as amended, were marked to fair value on the amendment date resulting in a gain on change in fair value of warrant liabilities of \$0.36 million in the Company's condensed statements of operations and comprehensive loss for the nine months ended September 30, 2024.

 On March 27, 2024, the Company entered into a securities purchase agreement pursuant to which the Company issued and sold 193,000 shares of the Company's common stock in a public offering together with private placement warrants to purchase up to 193,000 shares of common stock in a concurrent private placement at a combined price of \$7.77 per share and accompanying private placement warrant for an aggregate purchase price of approximately \$1.5 million.
+The Company had the right to "call" any portion of these private placement warrants under the same conditions and terms as the public warrants and the November private placement warrants.
 Separately on March 27, 2024, the Company entered into a securities purchase agreement in a different form pursuant to which the Company sold 159,683 shares of common stock and private placement warrants to purchase up to 159,683 shares of common stock in a private placement at a combined price of \$7.77 per share and accompanying private placement warrant for an aggregate purchase price of approximately \$1.25 million.
+The Company had the right to "call" any portion of these private placement warrants under the same conditions and terms as the February private placement warrants.